 I use this (relatively) cheap and easy to clean incubator for hatching.
 My preferred incubator for the actual incubation process is a trusty old Brinsea Octagon 20, which can fit up to 9 goose eggs.

 Temperature for Incubating Goose Eggs

-Goose eggs need to be incubated at 99.5F for the duration of incubating.
+Goose eggs need to be incubated at 99.5F for the duration of incubating with a forced air incubator or 100.5F for a still air incubator.
 After lock down you should lower the temp to 98-99F to increase the oxygen levels for the goslings.
 Once they have internally pipped they will start using their lungs to breath air.

-For my own hatching I need to run the incubator around 30% humidity for the first 26 days and then increase to about 60% for lock down.
+For my own hatching in a humid climate, I need to run the incubator around 30% humidity for the first 26 days and then increase to about 60% for hatching.